We have a fresh new look and feel!

 • Control — account holders are responsible for determining where the account is held, what expenses to pay from the account and how much money to invest.

-Benefits of a National Exchange Bank & Trust Health Savings Account
+Benefits of a NEBAT Health Savings Account

 • The account is convenient and easy to use.
 With an HSA Visa® debit card, paperwork is made easy as receipts document the expenses directly debited from your HSA account.